RhobanProject/Dynaban/README.md

      create instability.
 The easy solution is to reduce precision (unless you're using your MX to build a clock, not sure it's useful to get a precision of  0.114rpm).
 A better solution is to reduce precision (ie reduce delay) as speed goes up.
      - Make it possible to set a speed in joint mode (connect control loops to each other)
+**     - Implement a spline manager

 ## License